Data Contract CLI

 # Example import from Bigquery JSON

-datacontract import --format bigquery --source my_bigquery_table.json
+datacontract import bigquery --source my_bigquery_table.json

 # Example import from Bigquery API with specifying the tables to import